-Of all the sunflower varieties, indoor gardeners generally prefer the dwarf varieties.
+Of all the sunflower varieties, indoor gardeners generally prefer dwarf varieties.
 Each of these small varieties can easily be grown in pots and containers.
 Here are some common types of dwarf sunflowers.

 - Teddy Bear sunflowers can grow two to three feet tall and can have multiple blooms on one stalk.
 Their blooms resemble bright yellow poof balls and lack the flat, dark, seed-filled center usually associated with sunflowers.